Workiva/react_testing_library/doc/migration_guides/component_interactions.md

 - Element.event() (click, focus, blur)
 - `dispatchEvent`

 In Dart, there are a few ways to generate browser events in tests.
-In the case that your test is just calling one of these APIs to target an element with an event, the switch should be simple.
-Here is a simple test written with the traditional APIs:
+In the case the test is simply calling a simple event API to eumlate an event, the switch should be simple.
+Below is an example of doing this switch.

+Pre-existing test:

 ```dart
 import 'package:over_react/over_react.dart';